kyegomez/APACAI/README.md

 APAC AI is released under the Apache 2.0 license.
 See the [LICENSE](LICENSE.md) file for more information.

 ## Contact
 For inquiries or suggestions, please open an issue or submit a pull request.
-You can also reach us at [contact@apacai.ai](mailto:contact@apacai.ai).
+You can also reach us at [kye@apac.ai](mailto:kye@apac.ai).

 Together, let's reshape the future and make the seemingly impossible, possible.
 Welcome to APAC AI, where we are abolishing programming and control, and advancing humanity through Multi-Modality AI.